PhilipvEgmond/Makeathon/README.md

 <br>
 Click on the models folder, here you should find all other .gltf files already uploaded.
 Click "Add file" > "Upload files".
-Here you can drag and drop your 3D file, press Commit changes when you're done.
+Here you can drag and drop your 3D file, press "Commit changes" when you're done.
 Navigate back to the models folder and you should see your model in there.

 ### Duplicate .html file